aleksandarbatin/renault-t/README.md

 ## Running the project

-As a part of GULP worklow there are some basic tasks like
+As a part of GULP workflow there are some basic tasks like:

 #gulp-sass - for compiling Sass into CSS.